HasprunLukas/PVSO_Zadania_Hasprun_Dvorak/Zadanie_4/README.md

 ### **K-Mean Clustering**

+K-means searches for a predetermined number of clusters within an unlabelled dataset by using an iterative method to produce a final clustering based on the number of clusters defined by the user (represented by the variable K).

 It represents all the data points with K representatives, which gave the algorithm its name.
 So K is a user-defined number that we put into the system.

 For K-Means we used the **sklearn** library.
 The library have a predefinied function for K-Means clustering.
 This function takes three parameters: